AaltoSciComp/scicomp-docs/triton/usage/general.rst

     $ sinteractive -t 2:0

-See also interactive usage section below for advanced examples and :doc:`../usage/vnc`.
+See also the interactive usage section below for advanced examples.

 Job examples
 ============